jrobinparker/portfolio/README.md

 http://www.jrobinparker.com/

 # about
 As a huge fan 80's movies & music, retro tech, and cyberpunk, I thought it would be fun to integrate these styles into my portfolio.
+I created this React app with background graphics and animations using react-three-fiber, a React renderer for three.js, and a car model created with Vectary.
+The retro-style PC windows are animated with GSAP.

 # features / frameworks / npm packages used
 * React